coolikot/E3Build/README.md

 *Add v5 hydra if you went that route

 ========================================================================================
-Good place to STOP, this is where the cost efficiency drops. no bigpurchases so far before this point.
-Afterwards will be crazy.
+Good place to STOP, this is where the additional expense comes in.
 ========================================================================================
 *V5 Hydra Parts:
 - M3 x 12 mm Pan Head hex bolts 4x